0123gabriel/Ubuntu_ROS_Tutorial/Install_RoadRunner.md

 /sbin/ifconfig enp56s0
 ```

 Run that command for every Iface your computer showed.
-The output of those commands will show some date, the Host ID is the 12 digiit number next to the ether word.
-In my case, my computer showed three names in the Iface column, so I had to try the previous command trhee times, and I found out that my computer has a Ethernet and Wi-Fi net interfaces, so I have 2 Host ID.
+The output of those commands will the Host ID which is the 12 digit number next to the "ether" word.
+In my case, my computer showed three names in the Iface column, so I had to try the previous command three times, and I found out that my computer has a Ethernet and Wi-Fi net interfaces, so I have 2 Host ID.

-***2nd Method***
+### ***2nd Method***

 Run the following command in ther terminal

 ```bash